thenithinbalaji/September-Assistant/setup-instructions/README.md

 + This app depends on Wolfram Alpha - a computational knowledge engine and answer engine developed by Wolfram Research.
 + The app comes with a default sample API key which is required for the Wolfram Alpha engine to function.
 This will become **outdated** after some time.
 + To keep September working, you are required to generate your API key and update it in the app settings.
++ Note: Features like opening apps, searching web, playing from youtube etc. doesn't require the usage of this API.

 ### Steps to create and enter the new API key